20 Best Cities to Visit on a Cruise to Spain

 Tower of Hercules

-However, if you decide to stay in the city, La Coruña Old Town is right across from the cruise ship terminal.
+If you decide to stay in the city, La Coruña Old Town is right across from the cruise ship terminal.

-La Coruña is also part of the Galicia region, and therefore is known for delicious wines and tapas – for wine lovers, I highly recommend one of the wine tasting tours where you get to enjoy Galician food and wine pairing.
-I joined a sommelier-led food and wine tasting at Finisterre hotel, located only a 10-minute walk from the cruise terminal, and I had a blast!
+La Coruña is also part of the Galicia region and therefore is known for delicious wines and tapas – for wine lovers, I highly recommend one of the wine-tasting tours where you get to enjoy Galician food and wine pairing.
+I joined a sommelier-led food and wine tasting at Finisterre Hotel, located only a 10-minute walk from the cruise terminal, and I had a blast!

 4. Lugo

 For all of you who appreciate history and Roman cultural heritage, the city of Lugo is a great place to explore!
-It is possible to visit it through cruise ship shore excursions when the ship is docked in La Coruña cruise port, in the northwest of Spain.
-The distance between the port of La Coruña and Lugo is around 98 kilometers and can take up to a 1-hour drive to reach Lugo.
+It is possible to visit it through cruise ship shore excursions when the ship is docked at La Coruña cruise port, in the northwest of Spain.

 Lugo Cathedral, Spain

-Lugo tours normally include a walking part where you get to walk alongside a pedestrian pathway under 3rd-century gates and over ancient bridges, admiring the 1st-century mosaics, museums, and the views over the 12th century Romanesque Lugo Cathedral, the main religious structure in the city.
-You can take a walk, visit the cathedral, or enjoy the typical Galician meal in one of the city’s great restaurants.
+Lugo walking tours normally include a walking part where you get to walk alongside a pedestrian pathway under 3rd-century gates and over ancient bridges.
+You can admire the 1st-century mosaics, museums, and views over the 12th-century Romanesque Lugo Cathedral, the main religious structure in the city.

 5. Cádiz